tag1consulting/goose/src/docs/goose-book/src/controller/websocket.md

 # WebSocket Controller

 The host and port that the WebSocket Controller listens on can be configured at start time with `--websocket-host` and `--websocket-port`.
 The WebSocket Controller can be completely disabled with the `--no-websocket` command line option.
-The defaults can be changed with `GooseDefault::WebSocketHost`,`GooseDefault::WebSocketPort`, and `GooseDefault::NoWebSocket`.
+The defaults can be changed with [`GooseDefault::WebSocketHost`](https://docs.rs/goose/*/goose/config/enum.GooseDefault.html#variant.WebSocketHost),[`GooseDefault::WebSocketPort`](https://docs.rs/goose/*/goose/config/enum.GooseDefault.html#variant.WebSocketPort), and [`GooseDefault::NoWebSocket`](https://docs.rs/goose/*/goose/config/enum.GooseDefault.html#variant.NoWebSocket).

+## Details

-The WebSocket Controller supports the same commands listed above.
-Requests and Response are in JSON format.
+The WebSocket Controller supports the same commands listed in the [telnet controller](telnet.md).
+Requests and Responses are in JSON format.

 Requests must be made in the following format:
 ```json